perladvent/perldotcom/content/article/_pub_2004_10_28_bricolage_installation.md

     bric_apachectl start: httpd started

-Once Bricolage successfully starts, point your browser to the appropriate URL and login as the âadminâ user and change the password!
+Once Bricolage successfully starts, point your browser to the appropriate URL and login as the “admin” user and change the password!

 ### [Up Next: Bricolage Runtime Configuration]{#upnext}